-- 1. Honesty and integrity:

-- a.
-Act with honesty or truthfulness.

-- b.
-Demonstrate integrity or firm adherence to moral principles in academic matters and professional relationships.
+- 1. Honesty and integrity: - a.
+Act with honesty or truthfulness. - b.
+Demonstrate integrity or firm adherence to moral principles in academic matters and professional relationships. - 2.
+Trustworthiness: - a.
+Demonstrate dependability to carry out responsibilities. - 3.
+Empathy and cultural diversity: - a.

-2. Trustworthiness:

-a.
-Demonstrate dependability to carry out responsibilities.

-3. Empathy and cultural diversity:

-- a.
 Appreciate and demonstrate appropriate interpersonal interaction with respect to culture, race, religion, ethnic origin, gender, and sexual orientation. - b.
 Demonstrate regard for differing values and abilities among peers, other health care professionals, and patients. - c.
-Demonstrate an ability to share someone else's feelings or experiences by imagining what it would be like to be in his/her situation.
+Demonstrate an ability to share someone else's feelings or experiences by imagining what it would be like to be in his/her situation. - 4.
+Communication: - a.

-4. Communication:

-- a.
 Communicate effectively with faculty, staff, students, patients, and other professionals. - b.
 Demonstrate confidence in actions and communications. - c.
 Formulate written communications with professional content and tone. - d.
-Ensure the confidentiality of communications that contain personal information.

-5. Punctuality:

-- a.
-Demonstrate punctuality in academic and professional environments. - Adhere to established times for classes, laboratories, professional experiences, and meetings. - c.
+Ensure the confidentiality of communications that contain personal information. - 5.
+Punctuality: - a.
+Demonstrate punctuality in academic and professional environments. - b.
+Adhere to established times for program classes and activities. - c.
 Comply with established oral and written deadlines. - d.
-Respond to requests (written, oral, e-mail, telephone) in a timely fashion.

-6. Professional behavior:
+Respond to requests (written, oral, e-mail, telephone) in a timely fashion. - 6.
+Professional behavior: - a.

-- a.
 Display professional behavior toward faculty, staff, students, patients, and other health professionals in all settings, including but not limited to the classroom, laboratory, and clinical settings. - b.
-Show regard for persons in authority in classroom, laboratory, and clinical settings. - c.
-Exhibit fitting behavior when representing the College of Health Professions in extracurricular activities and professional meetings.

-7. Ethical standards:
+Show regard for persons in authority in classroom, laboratory, and clinical settings.

+- c.
+Exhibit fitting behavior when representing the College of Health Professions in extracurricular activities and professional meetings. - 7.
+Ethical standards: - a.
-a.
 Demonstrate high moral standards to allied health education, practice, research, and service.
-These standards include, but are not limited to, telling the truth, maintaining confidentiality, and respecting individuals.
+These standards include, but are not limited to, telling the truth, maintaining confidentiality, and respecting individuals. - 8.
+Social Interaction: - a.

-8. Social contracts:

-- a.
 Conduct interactions with patients and their families in a professional manner. - b.
-Relate to patients and their families in a caring and compassionate manner.
+Relate to patients and their families in a caring and compassionate manner. - c.

-- c.
 Recognize instances when one's values and motivation are in conflict with those of the patient and his/her families, and proceed in a manner that is patient focused. - d.
-Seek guidance from your supervisor, instructor, or chairman when you perceive a conflict of values or motivations that you think may involve something illegal, unethical, or unprofessional. - d.
-Identify to one's supervisor any activity that is dangerous to the welfare of a patient or colleague. - e.
+Seek guidance from supervisors, instructors, or chairman regarding conflicts of values or motivations that you think may involve illegal, unethical, or unprofessional behavior. - d.
+Identify to one's supervisor any activity that is dangerous or threatening to one's personal welfare or the welfare of a patient or colleague. - e.
 Demonstrate an attitude of service by putting others' needs above one's own. - f.
 Comply with federal, state, university, school, and institutional requirements regarding confidentiality of information - 9.
 Negotiation, compromise, and conflict resolution: - a.
 Demonstrate good skills of conflict resolution. - b.
 Formulate constructive evaluation of others' performance. - c.
 Display a positive attitude when receiving constructive feedback and evaluation. - 10.
 Lifelong improvement and professional competence: - a.
 Produce quality work in academic and clinical settings. - b.
 Take personal responsibility for learning. - c.
 Demonstrate continuous professional development by identifying what should be learned and how one might assess his or her competence in new knowledge and skills - 11.
 Time management and decision-making: - a.
 Utilize time efficiently. - b.
 Demonstrate self-direction in completing assignments. - c.
 Demonstrate accountability for decisions and actions. - 12.
 Appearance: - a.
-Maintain a professional appearance when representing the College of Health Professions. - b.
+Maintain a professional appearance when representing the College and program. - b.
 Maintain personal hygiene and grooming appropriate to the setting.